AmerigoM/ios-dev-resources/README.md

 ### Icons

 - [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview) <br> Tons of icons from Apple free to use with your app.
-In most cases this set contains are all the icons you will ever need.
+In most cases this set contains all the icons you will ever need.

 ### Legal